UmairZafar-5/FitnessApp/README.md

 Android fitness app project using java.

 # Features:
-- You can do 2 different type of exercises for 30 days to make you fit.
+- You can do 2 different types of exercises for 30 days to make you fit.
 - You can Rate app whick will be show in toast.
 - Webview